-This is an important turning point in Vietnamese medicine, not only affirming the professional capacity of the medical team but also spreading profound humanistic values from the organ donation act of the two patients' families.
+This is a significant milestone for Vietnamese medicine, not only affirming the professional competence of the medical team but also spreading profound humanitarian values through the organ donation act of the two patients' families.

 3 sleepless days and nights - 12 lives revived

-At the information sharing session on November 10, Dr. Pham Thanh Viet - Deputy Director in charge of Management and Operation of Cho Ray Hospital said: "For 3 consecutive days, the medical staff of Cho Ray Hospital worked day and night to receive and transplant organs from 2 donors, bringing life to 12 patients, including 2 heart transplants, 4 kidney transplants, 2 liver transplants, 2 lung transplants and 2 cornea transplants.
-Notably, this is also the first lung transplant performed at Cho Ray and also the first in the Southern region."
+At the information sharing session on November 10th, Dr. Pham Thanh Viet, Deputy Director in charge of Management and Operations at Cho Ray Hospital, stated: "For three consecutive days, the medical team at Cho Ray Hospital worked day and night to receive and transplant organs from two donors, giving life to 12 patients, including two heart transplants, four kidney transplants, two liver transplants, two lung transplants, and two corneal transplants.
+Notably, this is also the first lung transplant performed at Cho Ray Hospital and the first in the Southern region."

-This success, according to Dr. Pham Thanh Viet, is the result of close coordination between many units across the country, from the National Organ Transplant Coordination Center, hospitals in the three regions, to transportation agencies, aviation, and police - to ensure that donated organs are transported safely and promptly to the recipient.
+According to Dr. Pham Thanh Viet, this success is the result of close coordination among many units nationwide, from the National Organ Transplant Coordination Center, hospitals in all three regions, to transportation, aviation, and police agencies – to ensure that donated organs are transported safely and promptly to recipients.

 The first organ donation case was a 49-year-old male patient, residing in Ho Chi Minh City, who was admitted to Cho Ray Hospital on November 6 with a severe brain injury due to a domestic accident.